jltovar/sage_decoy-free/README.md

 ### MSFDR variants

 The MSFDR family produces fitted or empirical null-survival p-like streams and derived PEP-like streams.
 The SMIX variants use mixture-model fitting and can be sensitive to initialization and rank-window choices.
+Seeded MSFDR and MSFDR2-SMIX passed the frozen unannotated engineering grids, but their regenerated MS2Rescore feature environment did not meet annotated parity tolerance; they remain excluded from production Ensemble participation.

 ### NOKOI

 NOKOI uses a cross-fit classifier-like approach with lower-rank null evidence and high-scoring rank-1 positives.
-It is often powerful but should be audited carefully for early entrapment behavior and for feature-driven overconfidence.
+Its current v1 artifact does not contain enough state for portable frozen reuse, and its frozen parity did not pass.
+The workflow therefore treats Nokoi as diagnostic-only and excludes it from production Ensemble participation rather than silently retraining it under reuse semantics.

 ### Ensemble